TheOneAndOnlyAtlas/Samsung-Debloater/README.md

 # Samsung One-Click Multi-Mode Debloater (ADB + Batch)

+This script was made for S Series devices running (Android 15-16) / (One UI 7-8) however other samsung devices should work as well.

 A Windows batch script that allows you to **debloat Samsung Android phones** automatically using ADB.
 It includes a clean multi-mode menu, device detection, Samsung verification, and a full restore mode.